 Axle Holes: Do you want us to drill holes for your axles, or do you want to do that yourself?
 We can drill axle holes for most popular axles, or none at all—just let us know.
 Click Here for more information on standard axle bolt hole patterns

-Gundrilled brake line holes: We can drill a hole through the interior of the landing gear to be used as a brake line.
-Many people find this a convenient way to eliminate brake lines than run down the gear leg.
+Gundrilled Brake Line Holes: We can drill a hole through the interior of the landing gear to be used as a brake line.
+Many people find this a convenient way to eliminate brake lines that run down the gear leg.
 The increased aesthetic and protective values are a good investment.
-The additional price for gundrilled brake lines is $200.
+The additional price for gundrilled brake lines is $300.
 Another alternative to exposed exterior brake lines is to groove the trailing edge of the gear to receive the brake line.
-The additional price for grooved trailing edges is $150.
+The additional price for grooved trailing edges is $200.
 Click Here for more information on gundrilled brake lines.